Published on

 })

-We created an express.js application that has one endpoint called list and if we run this application by typing the following command:
+We created an Express.js application that has one endpoint called list.
+If we run this application by typing the following command:

 node index.js